WBIR-TV: History

 On September 10, 1988, WBIR became an NBC affiliate, swapping affiliations with WTVK; this marked CBS' return to its original affiliate in Knoxville.
 At the time, NBC was the top-rated network while CBS was in third place near the midpoint of the Laurence Tisch period of that network's history.
 NBC was more than willing to make the switch, since WTVK had been one of its weakest affiliates while WBIR was a solid runner-up to WATE-TV; WTVK would move to VHF channel 8 not too long afterwards on December 8 and become WKXT-TV.
 With the switch, channel 10 became the last major commercial station in Knoxville to change affiliations.
 The switch also made channel 10 the third station in Knoxville to carry NBC; the network had previously aired on WATE from 1953 to 1979 before moving to WTVK in 1979.
 Multimedia merged with Gannett in 1995.

 For a time in the 1980s, WBIR was seen on several ten-watt translators across East Tennessee and Virginia.
 One of them, W04BM, was licensed to LaFollette, Tennessee, and operated on channel 4.

 In 2008, WBIR-TV debuted new graphics and news music.
 On June 1, 2011, WBIR-TV and Fox affiliate WTNZ-TV, for whom WBIR-TV was producing a 10 p.m. newscast, debuted a new high-definition news set and weather studio and a full makeover of branding.
 However, WBIR-TV retained their logo by adding the HD symbol to the right of the logo.

-Around the first week of October 2012, Gannett entered a dispute against Dish Network regarding compensation fees and Dish's AutoHop commercial-skip feature on its Hopper digital video recorders.
-Gannett ordered that Dish discontinue AutoHop on the account that it is affecting advertising revenues for WBIR.
-Gannett threatened to pull WBIR from Dish should the skirmish continue beyond October 7 and Dish and Gannett fail to reach an agreement (WTNZ was not involved in the dispute, as the station is owned by Raycom Media, rather than by Gannett, which continues to produce its newscasts via WBIR).
-The two parties eventually reached an agreement after extending the deadline for a few hours.

 On June 29, 2015, the Gannett Company split in two, with one side specializing in print media and the other side specializing in broadcast and digital media.
 WBIR was retained by the latter company, named Tegna.

+Nexstar Media Group—owner of WATE-TV in Knoxville—acquired Tegna in a deal announced in August 2025 and completed on March 19, 2026.